majcherpiotrek/dg-repo/README.md

 ### Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Backend:

+1. Setup MongoDB on Windows (without docker) [instruction on the mongo website] (https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/)
+* download mongodb for windows from [here](https://www.mongodb.com/download-center#community) (These instructions assume that you have installed MongoDB to C:\Program Files\MongoDB\Server\3.4\)
+* open command line as an administrator and create two directories:<br />
+> mkdir c:\data\db
+> mkdir c:\data\log
+* create Mongo configuration file - mongo.cfg : `C:\Program Files\MongoDB\Server\3.4\mongod.cfg`
+* add following lines to the configuration file you just created:<br />
+> systemLog:
+> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;destination: file
+> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;path: c:\data\log\mongod.log
+> storage:
+> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;dbPath: c:\data\db
+* now run this command to install mongo db service : `"C:\Program Files\MongoDB\Server\3.4\bin\mongod.exe" --config "C:\Program Files\MongoDB\Server\3.4\mongod.cfg" --install`

+Now you can always start the MongoDB service now from the command line (running as administrator) by typing:
+`net start MongoDB`
+or stop it with
+`net stop MongoDB`

+The MongoDB should be available at `localhost:27017`.
+If any problems occur, check the mongo log at
+`C:\data\log\mongod.log`

+2. Start the spring boot project in IntelliJ:
+* open the "backend" directory in IntelliJ (leave all configurations deafault - there should be using gradle wrapper checked as default etc.)
+* refresh gradle project to download all dependencies: View -> Tool Windows -> Gradle, when the gradle window appears click the "Refresh all gradle projects" button (left upper corner of the gradle window).
+* setup run configuration: Run -> Edit configurations -> cliclk "+", choose "Spring Boot", main class should be "com.dgteam.dgbackend.DgBackendApplication", "Use classpath of module:" -> "dg-backend-main".
+Then "Apply", "OK" and you should have this run configuration available.

+When running the project make sure that the MongoDB service is up and running.
+The application handles `requests on localhost:8080`